tylersibley/okta-iam-architecture-lab/README.md

 ## Lessons Learned

-Building this taught me that RBAC needs to be enforced in two places — the frontend for UX and the backend for actual security.
+Building this taught me that RBAC needs to be enforced in two places; the frontend for UX and the backend for actual security.
 I also learned that OAuth/OIDC and SAML aren't competing standards; they solve different problems, and real enterprise environments use both.
-The AWS federation piece was the most interesting — seeing a SAML assertion turn into temporary IAM credentials made the whole concept click.
+The AWS federation piece was the most interesting to me; seeing a SAML assertion turn into temporary IAM credentials made the whole concept really click.

 ---